 - Maximiliano.
 For an Italian restaurant not specializing in pizza, this place has many exciting vegetarian pizza options—Marinara, Margheritta, Potato, Burrata, Bianca-Verde, Mushroom, Eggplant, and Vegan.
 The 13-inch Potato Pizza was both reasonably priced and quite tasty.
 There are many well-plated entrees for non-vegetarians like Pan Roasted Chicken or Pork Chop, and Organic Scottish Salmon Piccata.

 5930 York Blvd, Los Angeles CA 90042

 - Two Boots Echo Park.
 Purchase massive New York style slices with a variety of toppings or have a pizza made to order.
 Either way is certain to please.
-But when you are craving a New York slice, go for it.
+When you’re craving a New York slice, go for it.

 1818 Sunset Blvd, Los Angeles, CA 90026

 - Gjelina.
 Something interesting happened here.
 I historically avoided mushrooms—it was mostly my wife’s aversion mixed with a silly childhood fear that they were poison.
 I went here with with someone who loves mushrooms, so ordered a pizza with a half dozen types of sautéed fresh mushrooms.
 I was offered a slice that had no cheese or sauce.
 The mushrooms were so full of flavor that it erased my mushroom fears and I now routinely purchase and cook with them.